boyanraichev/tat-js/README.md

 Optional attribute:
 data-trigger="" - possible options currently: mouseover, focus.
 Default is mouseover.

-**Input Started**
+**Form validation**

-All input, select and textarea elements on your page will receive a class .has-input when focused for the first time.
-This allows you to use the css :invalid selector to visualise invalid input only after the user has interacted with this field.
+All input, select and textarea elements on your page will receive a class `.has-input` when they receive input for the first time.
+This allows you to use the css `:invalid` selector to visualise invalid input only after the user has interacted with this field.

+Further form validation is possible with the addition of `.js-validate` class on the form.
+This will add a `.was-validated` class upon submit, allowing you to further use css `:invalid` and `:valid` selectors to style the inputs.
+Additionally, you can easily set custom validation messages with the following data attributes: data-validation-required="" - for empty required field data-validation-type="" - for wrong type value (i.e. not an email) data-validation-minlength="" - for value that is too short data-validation-range="" - for numeric value that is not respecting the min, max or step values data-validation-pattern="" - for when a pattern has not been matched

 **Table rows**